 Once you’ve had tummy tuck surgery, you do need time to recover and your physical movements will be limited for a few weeks and days.
 Looking after a newborn can be physically demanding and there is potential for complication when using anaesthesia when breastfeeding.

 No, but if you are considering a tummy tuck, you should wait until you have finished having children.
 Life does not always go according to plan and it is safe to have further pregnancies after a tummy tuck, but it will undo some of the benefits of the surgery and may require a further procedure to correct it.

-We will give you a good idea of the results you can expect to achieve when you attend your initial consultation.
+We will give you a good idea of the results you can expect to achieve when you attend your free consultation.
 You may wish to make use of our cutting edge Vectra-XT 3D modelling of the face and body which will give you images of what your body will look like post-surgery.
 Manchester Plastic Surgery is the only practice in the UK to offer this high-tech service.